Clinical UM Guideline

 Not Medically Necessary:

-Prefabricated functional or rehabilitation knee braces are considered not medically necessary for individuals who are status post knee surgery when the above criteria are not met, including, but not limited to TKA (unless there is documented ligament insufficiency).
+Prefabricated functional or rehabilitation knee braces are considered not medically necessary for individuals who are status post knee surgery when the criteria are not met, including, but not limited to TKA (unless there is documented ligament insufficiency).

-Prefabricated functional or rehabilitation knee braces are considered not medically necessary for non-surgical indications when the above criteria are not met.
+Prefabricated functional or rehabilitation knee braces are considered not medically necessary for non-surgical indications when the criteria are not met.

 Prophylactic knee braces are considered not medically necessary for all indications.